Docs Category: Withdrawals, Loans & Returns

 What is Total Expense Ratio (TER) in mutual funds?

-The Total Expense Ratio is the annual fee charged by the mutual fund scheme for managing your money.
-The TER covers the expenses for managing a mutual fund scheme – such as sales & marketing / advertising expenses, administrative expenses, transaction costs, investment management fees, registrar fees, custodian fees, audit fees calculated as a percentage
+The Total Expense Ratio is the annual fee charged by the mutual fund scheme for managing a mutual fund scheme.
+The TER covers all the expenses the mutual fund incurs such as transaction costs, investment management fees, registrar fees, custodian fees, audit fees, distributor commission, sales & marketing, administrative expenses etc. TER is calculated as

 Read More »